El Gringo wine, the good dark red tempranillo wine with a legend taken from the spaghetti western, from the United States to Spain

 You have already read chapter 1.
 The next chapter awaits you at El Gringo wine, the most rebellious Tempranillo red wine

-He and his boss came up with a master plan.
-He would hide behind the role of extras in his films.
-He would take on their identity and live anonymously, staying in roadside motels, and live happily ever after.
-This is how the shy Johnny turned into the charismatic “Hurricane Jones”, the extra with a thousand faces.
+He and his boss devised a master plan.
+Johnny would hide behind the roles of extras in films, taking on their identities to live anonymously in roadside motels and find happiness.
+Thus, the shy Johnny became the charismatic “Hurricane Jones,” the extra with a thousand faces.

 Have you read chapter 2 of El Gringo wine?
 Discover chapter 3 of the history of this young vintage Manchego wine

-What awaited him was the most authentic Western set every created, the place concealed by the huge desert of Almería, whose name (which means “Taverns”) couldn’t be more perfect for the genre.
+What awaited him was the most authentic Western set ever created, concealed by the vast desert of Almería.
 But he wondered, what were the people like?

 Not even in his wildest dreams could he have imagined such a warm welcome.
-And not only because of the thermometer reading that day (40ºCº!) but also because of the warmth of the locals.
-The entire village was holding banners welcoming the film crew, and three words sufficed to make Johnny feel at home: “AMERICANS WELCOME HOME”.
+The entire village held banners welcoming the film crew, and three words sufficed to make Johnny feel at home: “AMERICANS WELCOME HOME”.

 Have you read chapter 3 of El Gringo wine?
 Discover the next chapter in the history of this young wine